msoap/tcg/README.md

 # TCG - terminal graphics library

 Used unicode block symbols for drawing.
+2x3 mode is supported by the latest versions of the Iosevka and JetBrains Mono fonts.

 See: